lmweber/lmweber.github.io/pages/talks.md

 ### Invited presentations

+- Columbia University, Department of Biostatistics, Statistical Genomics & Genetics Seminar Series.
+(Virtual).
+(2023). *nnSVG for the identification of spatially variable genes and unsupervised analyses of spatial transcriptomics data.*

-- Spatial Biology Seminar Series, Boston University Chobanian and Avedisian School of Medicine, Section on Computational Biomedicine.
+- Boston University, Chobanian and Avedisian School of Medicine, Section on Computational Biomedicine, Spatial Biology Seminar Series.
+(Virtual).
 (2023). *nnSVG for the identification of spatially variable genes and unsupervised analyses of spatial transcriptomics data.*

 - Joint Statistical Meetings (JSM) 2023, Toronto, Canada.
 (2023). *nnSVG for preprocessing, feature selection, and quality control in multi-sample spot-based spatially-resolved transcriptomics data.*